joinpursuit/Pursuit-Core-Web/full-stack-express/pern-one-to-many-2/README.md

 **src/Review.js**

-We'll hae to continue to pass the `handleSubmit` function down.
+We'll have to continue to pass the `handleSubmit` function down.
 Passing props down two or more times can be referred to as `props drilling`.
 A little bit of props drilling is ok.
 However, if your app grows to be large, there end up being solutions that fit better for a larger application.

 ```js
 <ReviewForm